-With a dark red face, the woman strides across the quay past our Coco to her yacht further on.
+With a dark red face, the woman strides across the quay of Itea past our Coco to her yacht further on.
 Sweat pearls all over her face.
 She drags a cart with two jerry cans of diesel behind her, but she herself seems to pose the most explosion hazard.
 Her husband follows at a safe distance with the third jerry can dangling on his arm.
 He also looks hot, but seems resigned.
 Apparently the walk to the gas pump in Itea is a little longer than their relationship at forty degrees Celsius tolerates.

 I get up, Ron says, it is already nine o’clock.
 Jackie apparently needed a bit of extra sleep and didn’t wake us up before.
 The sun is already burning.
 As soon as I get out of bed and put on my sparse clothes, sweat gushes out of all my pores.
 It is 32 degrees and the day has yet to begin.
 I take Jack for a walk to the beach around the corner and give him his first cooling bath.
 Back on the boat we drink our morning coffee, as always.
 Against our better judgment, because immediately more sweating is our share.
 Greece is hot.
 Overheated.
 Even the Acropolis at Athens is closed to the public.